-The Advisory Circular relates specifically to the Aerodrome GCARs an Aerodrome Manual of Standards (MOS).
+The Advisory Circular relates specifically to the Aerodrome GCADs.

 STATUS OF THIS AC

 This is the first AC to be issued on this subject.

 FORWARD

 This document provides guidance to Aerodrome Operator on the requirements the applicant must meet before a certificate is issued.
 In this AC, reference may be made to the certificate holder, because the certificate holder must continue at all times, to comply with the same requirements that were met before the certificate was issued and to ensure that compliance is maintained.